Learning-based Calibration of Flux Crosstalk in Transmon Qubit Arrays: Calibration protocol

 \subsection{Protocol simulation}

 We analyze the performance of our protocol for learning the crosstalk matrix on a simulated model of the 16-qubit array of transmon qubits (shown in Fig.~\ref{fig:physical_device}).
-Appendix~\ref{appendix:corsstalk_simulation_model} contains further details of the simulation model.
+Appendix~\ref{appendix:crosstalk_simulation_model} contains further details of the simulation model.
 In Fig.~\ref{fig:simulation_error}, we report the error in achieving the desired target frequency $\Delta f = f_q - f_{\text{target}}$ when training the matrix using a training set of size $M$.

 For the simulations, we modeled the flux crosstalk calibration protocol using realistic values for the transmon spectra parameters ($\boldsymbol{V}^{\Phi_0}$, $\Phi_{\text{offset}}$, $f^{\text{max}}$, $E_{C}$, and $d$).
 For the optimal crosstalk matrix $\boldsymbol{S}_{\text{target}}$, we used the previously-characterized crosstalk matrix for the 16-qubit array of transmons.
-In these simulations, each time a qubit frequency is ``measured,'' we add normally distributed error with standard deviation $\sigma_{\mathrm{meas.}}$, reflecting frequency-measurement imprecision (Fig.~\ref{fig:spectroscopy}) due to the qubit spectral linewidth arising from dephasing and power broadening~\cite{Schuster_stark_2005}.
+In these simulations, each time a qubit frequency is ``measured,'' we add normally distributed error with standard deviation $\sigma_{\mathrm{meas.}}$, reflecting frequency-measurement imprecision (Fig.~\ref{fig:spectroscopy}) due to the qubit spectral linewidth arising from dephasing and power broadening, as well as frequency shifts arising from dispersive shifts and residual ZZ couplings~\cite{Schuster_stark_2005}.
+We find that $\sigma_{\mathrm{meas.}} \approx \SI{0.5}{MHz}$ most closely reflects our experimental conditions (see Appendix~\ref{appendix:freq_error_budget} for a discussion of frequency measurement error sources).
+Based on the trend in Fig.~\ref{fig:simulation_error}, we expect that the plateau frequency error $|\Delta f|$ can be reduced by performing finer spectroscopy scans or measuring qubit frequencies via Ramsey interferometry, at the cost of longer overall calibration time.
+Another source of frequency measurement error arises due to small dispersive frequency shifts, despite the detuning scheme.
+We compensate for these detunings by using previously-characterized qubit-qubit couplings, but there could be some error in the calculation of the uncoupled qubit frequency.

 We then create a training set of size $M$ and train $\boldsymbol{S}$.
 Finally, we validate our learned crosstalk matrix $\boldsymbol{S}$ with a random vector of frequencies $\vec{f}_{\text{target}}$ independent of the training set.
+These random frequency vectors are chosen in the same way as the target frequency vectors used to learn the matrix, i.e. all qubits are biased to $\SI{100}{MHz}-\SI{1}{GHz}$1 off the sweet spot with all qubits sufficiently detuned.
 We attempt to set the qubits to these frequencies and record the error $|\vec{f}_q - \vec{f}_{\text{target}}|$, with no error added to the simulated measurement of $\vec{f}_q$.

 We study the convergence of the protocol in the presence of frequency measurement errors.
 We observe that in the absence of measurement uncertainty ($\sigma_{\mathrm{meas.}} = 0~\text{MHz}$), the protocol is capable of achieving a median frequency error $|\Delta f|$ on the order of $\SI{1}{kHz}$ with $M=100$ training sets.
 In Fig.~\ref{fig:matrix_distance} we consider the Euclidean distance between the trained crosstalk matrix $\boldsymbol{S}$ and the target crosstalk matrix $\boldsymbol{S}_{\text{target}}$: $||\boldsymbol{S}-\boldsymbol{S}_{\text{target}}||_2$.
 As the frequency measurement uncertainty increases, the performance of the protocol degrades, leading to a larger $|\Delta f|$ value when reaching the training plateau.
 We expect that with the anticipated uncertainty in measuring qubit frequencies in experiments, we should be able to achieve a median frequency error on the order of $\SI{100}{kHz}$.